 2. Fort Hays State University (95 points)

 Fort Hays State University is among some of the best universities that offer online degrees and certificates using the blackboard platforms for students.
 Its program allows undergraduates students to earn an online B.S. or B.A. in Sociology.
 It also enables learners to align their coursework with their preferred professional goals and research through the electives and concentration option.
-All the B.A. program students must have full knowledge of a foreign language since it is a compulsory requirement.
+The B.A. program requires that students complete two foreign language courses in the same language.

 - Tuition fee: $15,360 per year